onethawt/idaplugins-list/README.md

 * [Sega Genesis/Megadrive Tools](https://github.com/DrMefistO/smd_ida_tools): Special IDA Pro tools for the Sega Genesis/Megadrive romhackers.
 Tested work on v5.2, v6.6.
 Should work on other versions.

+* [Sig Maker](https://tuts4you.com/download.php?view.3263): Can create sigs automatically and has a wide variety of functions (might be unstable on IDA 6.2).

 * [Snippt Detector](https://github.com/zaironne/SnippetDetector): Snippet Detector is an IDA Python scripts project used to detect snippets from 32bit disassembled files. snippet is the word used to identify a generic sequence of instructions (at the moment a snippet is indeed a defined function).
 The aim of the tool is to collect many disassembled snippets inside a database for the detection process.

+* [Snowman Decompiler](http://derevenets.com/): Snowman is a native code to C/C++ decompiler.
+Standalone and IDA Plugin.
+[Source Code](https://github.com/yegord/snowman)

 * [Splode](https://github.com/zachriggle/ida-splode): Augmenting Static Reverse Engineering with Dynamic Analysis and Instrumentation